mjpcoder2type/mjpcoder2type/README.md

   <body>

-  <p align = center>Starting a CS degree this summer.
+  <p align = center>Starting a CS degree this fall.
 Excited about the world of Prompt Engineering!
   </p>
   </body>
 </html>